2025 Solar Incentives Guide for Burke, VA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-The term "solar incentives" covers a range of financial incentives designed to make installing and using solar panels more affordable.
-This is done to encourage people to switch to renewable energy.
-These incentives may include cash back, upfront discounts or credit towards your monthly utility bill.
-Some incentives are given by the federal government, some by the Virginia government and some by your utility company, county or municipality.
-Types of solar incentives might include:
+Solar incentives are designed to mitigate the cost of installing solar panels on your home.
+Financial incentives like these are in place to encourage more people to switch their home over to renewable energy.
+Solar incentives could include upfront discounts, cash back or credit towards your monthly utility bill.
+Some incentives are handled by the federal government, some by the state of Virginia and some by your utility company, county or municipality.
+You might qualify for any of the following types of solar incentives:

 Best Solar Financing